Paul A. Wong

 Research Interests: Financial reporting, financial analysts, corporate disclosures, auditor/audit firm networks and the role of the audit committee

 Assistant Professor Paul Wong worked for Crowe Horwath (formerly Crowe Chizek) from 2007–11 as a senior staff auditor in the not-for-profit and higher education group.

-Wong’s publications include working papers include “Working on the Weekend: Do Analysts Strategically Time the Release of Their Recommendation Revisions?”
-(2017) with Professors Lynn Rees and Nathan Sharp.
-His co-authored working papers include “Changes in Analysts’ Stock Recommendations Following Regulatory Action Against Their Brokerage” (2017) and “Audit Committee Influence on the Auditor-Client Relationship and the Audit” (2017).
+His publications include “Working on the Weekend: Do Analysts Strategically Time the Release of Their Recommendation Revisions?”
+(2017) with Professors Lynn Rees and Nathan Sharp and “Audit Committee Influence on the Auditor-Client Relationship and the Audit” (2018).